 Flylords: When did your addiction to the sport really begin?

 Jasper Pääkkönen: I started fly fishing when I was 11, 1991.
 Fly fishing has become the only hobby that I’m at all passionate about.
-I’ve actively fly fished as a kid in rivers all around Finland and then my first proper trip abroad was in 2001 when I fished the Kola Peninsula for Atlantic Salmon.
-I saw the abundance of salmon in this remote region and understood how the untouched fisheries created healthy fish populations.
-These things kind of escalated my fly fishing into being much more aware of the environmental damage we do to our fisheries and rivers.
+I fly fished as a kid in rivers all around Finland.
+Then my first proper trip abroad was in 2001m when I fished the Kola Peninsula for Atlantic Salmon.
+I saw the abundance of salmon in this remote region and saw how healthy untouched fisheries can be.
+This realization escalated my fly fishing into being much more aware of the environmental damage we cause to our fisheries and rivers.

 When I was working as an actor in Finland, I always promoted fly fishing as a great hobby to my fans.
 After the trip to Russia, I started talking about how mismanaged Finland’s fisheries are and how we need to change our fishing politics and regulations.
 That’s been the big battle that I’ve been involved in ever since.